 wasn’t this city killed before they were

-weren’t the bones of this city broken one by one and its skin flayed
+weren’t the bones of this city broken one

-weren’t bookcovers made from its skin soap from its oil rope
+weren’t bookcovers made from its skin soap

-from its hair
+its hair

 but there it was standing before them

-like a hot loaf of bread in the icy night wind
+like a hot loaf of bread in the icy night

 time sped on I was nearing midnight